bpk68/university-of-york.github.io/styles/js-styles.md

 These files can be authored in a very similar way depending on their complexity.
 For example, a simple module doesn't need to be wrapped in a revealing module enclosure.
 However, a more complex example should be wrapped in the revealing module pattern and exported as a variable at the end of the document.

--Export name should be the same as the module variable name in the document
+- Export name should be the same as the module variable name in the document

 **Good examples**